18 weeks pregnant

 The last few weeks I’ve noticed a shift.
 I’ve heard myself speak about Nieve and the loss almost as if these things happened to someone else.
 Her name and her story have weaved into my everyday dialogue and I talk about them as if they were like any other part of my life.
 It’s still this huge, astronomical thing that happened to me but when I speak of it, it doesn’t threaten to drown me anymore.
 I speak of the loss and I acknowledge what a tragedy it was and how hard it has been but there’s becoming an element of past tense to those raw emotions.
 It no longer defines me.
 It no longer consumes me.

 At school today a parent asked about how the baby was and I found myself explaining about the loss once again.
-I can speak candidly about what happened and how it affected me and I can do it without breaking to pieces.
+I find I can now speak candidly about what happened and how it affected me and I can do it without breaking to pieces.
 I can speak of Nieve and the loss as a factual recount.
 I wonder if I’m on the path to accepting what happened.

 I think I’ve begun to move out of the very raw stage of grief.
 I can talk about the loss without every word forcing me to relive and reexperience the depth of that pain.
 A part of me feels guilty for that.
 But I don’t care less, I just hurt less.
 I’m letting go of some of the anguish, pain and hurt and these things aren’t Nieve.

-When I first lost the baby, I surrounded myself with medical professionals and other people who recognised the importance of acknowledging Nieve’s identity.
+When I first lost my baby, I surrounded myself with medical professionals and other people who recognised the importance of acknowledging Nieve’s identity.
 I was continually asked what I had named her and that was instrumental in allowing me to acknowledge her and process what wasn’t just the loss of ‘a pregnancy’, but the loss of my daughter, Nieve.
 It acknowledged that she was here and that she was real and that the mark she left on Matthew and I was that of a child and not just an ‘idea’.
 It validated my grief.

-Since returning to work I have noticed that there are some people who do regard Nieve as ‘a pregnancy’, ‘an idea’, but to do so undervalues everything I feel and the significance of what we lost.
+Since returning to work and the ‘real world’ I have noticed that there are some people who do regard Nieve as ‘a pregnancy’, ‘an idea’, but to do so undervalues everything I feel and the significance of what we lost.
 I realised that not many people at work thought to ask me her name.
 Is it out of fear?
 Or from lack of regard for her significance?
 I’m not sure.
 All I know is that most people who have walked with grief themselves tend to understand the value of acknowledging and honouring your lost baby by name.

 I will not hide her though.
 I speak her name freely as it is a badge of identity that I gave to her and it was meant to be worn.
 Yesterday a work colleague remarked, “Nieve?
 Is that what you were going to call her?”
 I was struck by the past tense-ness of it all.
 No, that is her name.
 I thought it but never said it, deeming this colleague to fall into the category of people who don’t fully understand.